-You don’t need to upend your life to get the therapy you need.
-Online therapy platforms like Talkspace can make it simple, affordable, and convenient to get help.
+You don’t need to upend your life to get the therapy you needd.
+Online therapy platforms like Talkspace can make it simple, affordable, and convenient to get help for your mental health condition.
 Our experienced and licensed therapists can help you achieve everything you’ve ever dreamed in life.
 Reach out today to get started.

 1. Smyth J, Johnson J, Auer B, Lehman E, Talamo G, Sciamanna C. Online Positive Affect Journaling in the Improvement of Mental Distress and Well-Being in General Medical Patients With Elevated Anxiety Symptoms: A Preliminary Randomized Controlled Trial.
 JMIR Ment Health.
 2018;5(4):e11290. doi:10.2196/11290. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6305886/.
 Accessed April 3, 2022.

 2. Sohal M, Singh P, Dhillon B, Gill H. Efficacy of journaling in the management of mental illness: a systematic review and meta-analysis.
 Fam Med Community Health.
 2022;10(1):e001154. doi:10.1136/fmch-2021-001154. https://fmch.bmj.com/content/10/1/e001154.
 Accessed April 3, 2022.